Services

 The workshop was developed for the University of Ottawa Archives & Special Collections.

-• TO GRAN, WITH LOVE is an exploration of Black memory-keeping practices as love letters to our parents, grandparents, and fore-parents.
-It pays homage to the sacredness of the Black home and family traditions of remembering.
-Led by Archivist Melissa J. Nelson, participants will reflect on the keepers of their family memories we wish to hold dear — including those who are gone but not forgotten.
-Participants are encouraged to bring an item or memory of a family member that grabs the heart.
-Your love letters can include a drawing, collage, poem, or song lyrics.
-Supplies are provided to help you give your love words.
+TO MOM, WITH LOVE is an exploration of Black memory work practices as love letters to our parents, grandparents, and community.
+It celebrates family traditions of remembering.
+Led by Archivist Melissa J. Nelson, participants will reflect on the stewards of their family photographs they wish to hold dear.
+Participants are encouraged to bring a family story that holds a special meaning.
+Your love letters can include a drawing, poem, or song lyrics.
+Supplies are provided to help you express your appreciation.
+You can give your love letter to this special person, read it to them, or put it away in your personal collection.